What We Do

 We were back in-person and better than ever in 2022.

-We continued the positive momentum in 2023…and look forward to 2024!
+We continued the positive momentum in 2023 and 2024…and look forward to 2025!
 There will be a Whatcom County LGBTQIA+ youth Pride parade, festival, performances, food trucks, makers space, queer youth art market, and more!

 Meet the Whatcom Youth Pride Board of Directors